nRo/DataFrame/README.md

 Examples
 -----
-Select all users with name Meier or Smith, group by age and add column that contains the number of users with the respective age.
+Select all users called Meier or Schmitt from Germany, group by age and add column that contains the number of users with the respective age.
 Then sort by age and print
 ```java
 URL csvUrl = new URL("https://raw.githubusercontent.com/nRo/DataFrame/master/src/test/resources/users.csv");